2019 Avon Schools Challenge

 - Helmets & PFDs will be the responsibility of schools and their representatives

-- Paddling fitness and eligibility for students to compete will be the responsibility of schools and their representatives
+- Paddling fitness and eligibility for students to compete will be the responsibility of schools or other responsible representatives